ringcentral/engage-digital-messaging-android/README.md

 Displaying the Mobile Messaging
 -------------------

-Dimelo provides two ways to display the chat.
+Dimelo provides different ways to display the chat.

 #### As an Activity:
 Achieved by calling `Dimelo.openChatActivity()` (wich will internally call `Context.startActivity`).